menu

 Shoshone is a very small city located in the state of Idaho.
-With a population of 1,706 people and just one neighborhood, Shoshone is the 83rd largest community in Idaho.
-Much of the housing stock in Shoshone was built prior to World War II, making it one of the older and more historic cities in the country.
+With a population of 1,725 people and just one neighborhood, Shoshone is the 83rd largest community in Idaho.
+Shoshone has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

 Shoshone is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Shoshone is a city of sales and office workers, service providers, and construction workers and builders.
 There are especially a lot of people living in Shoshone who work in office and administrative support (21.21%), maintenance occupations (7.84%), and management occupations (7.20%).